 According to the BLS, median annual salary for science writers ranges from $60k to $65, with a projected growth of 2-3% over the next ten years.

 Freelance science writers are more cost-effective, and usually charge between $20 and $120 per hour.
 These rates also vary depending on service and project.
 Whilst a literature review or clinical research might cost around $50/hour, experts hired for advanced regulatory research and complex articles might charge around $85/hour.
+Scientific writing services such as manuscript editing and research proposal writing varies based on the requirement and level of expertise.

 Writing a job post for freelance science writers